Jerusalem in Judaism: Meals and blessings

-"Have mercy, Lord, our God...on Jerusalem, Your city; and on Zion, the resting place of Your glory; upon Your altar, and upon Your Temple.
+Have mercy, Lord, our God... on Jerusalem, Your city; and on Zion, the resting place of Your glory...
 Rebuild Jerusalem, the city of holiness, speedily in our days.
-Bring us up into it and gladden us in its rebuilding and let us eat from its fruit and be satisfied with its goodness and bless You upon it in holiness and purity.”
+Bring us up into it and gladden us in its rebuilding and let us eat from its fruit and be satisfied with its goodness and bless You upon it in holiness and purity.